 I would look at various booksellers—Lulu, Barnes & Noble, and even Amazon—to inform how you design the book pages.
 Specifically, I suggest removing the sidebar from these pages, adding plenty of links to information (shipping times and prices for example), and to use an eCommerce engine to integrate the sales process into your page.

-If eCommerce is too cumbersome or pricey for you, that’s fine.
+If eCommerce is too cumbersome or expensive for you, that’s fine.
 You can use Lulu’s “Buy Now” HTML buttons to embed a link to Lulu on your page.
 Or you can link to the Lulu store page directly, rather than developing your own pages.

 But you should not do either of the above if you can avoid it.